Bira/octopus-carnival/_drafts/lets-read-dungeon-fantasy.md

 ---

-If you only read this blog through the GURPS Day feed, you might not know I've been doing an extensive "[Let's Read][1]" of the D&D 4th Edition Monster Manual and Monster Vault.
-I like that project!
-It's easy to write for and I have enough material on the backlog to keep going for weeks.
+If you only read this blog through the GURPS Day feed, you might not know I've been doing a series of extensive "Let's Read" projects of all the D&D 4th Edition Monster Manuals and the Neverwinter Campaign Setting.
+I like those project!
+They're easy to write for.

 However, since none of its posts are GURPS articles, they don't get into the feed and I don't announce them on the GURPS-only forums and social networks I